mariia-korzun/hw-data-types/README.md

 ```
 <hr>

 ### Task №6.
-Write a function which creates an array from the given range of numbers
+Write a function - makeListFromRange, which creates an array from the given range of numbers

 #### For example:
 ```